cscribano/S1NV_emu/README.md

 The libraries needed are provided with the windows binaries, you should be able to play just by double clicking on SINV_emu.exe

 ### GNU/Linux
-Before you can play you need to install SDL2 and SDL2_mixer, this process can be different depending on your bistro.
+Before you can play you need to install SDL2 and SDL2_mixer, this process can be different depending on your distro.
-On Debian based bistro you can simply execute:
+On Debian based distro you can simply execute:

 	 sudo apt-get install libsdl2-2.0-0 libsdl2-mixer-2.0-0
 The *-dev* packets aren't needed unless you intend to compile the software by yourself.